LLNL/sundials/doc/arkode/guide/source/Organization.rst

 .. _ARKODE.Organization.ARKODE:

-ARKODE organization
+ARKODE Organization
 ===================

-The ARKODE package is written in the ANSI C language.
-The following summarizes the basic structure of the package, although knowledge of this structure is not necessary for its use.
+The following summarizes the basic structure of the ARKODE package, although knowledge of this structure is not necessary for its use.

+..
+TODO(CJB): we should really update the organization figure to include the steppers, root-finding, Butcher table "modules" etc.
+   Also, unless we talk about the file structure here, we should avoid mentioning specific files so it does not go stale.

 The overall organization of the ARKODE package is shown in :numref:`ARKODE.Organization.ARKODE.Figure`.

-The central integration modules, implemented in the files ``arkode.h``, ``arkode_impl.h``, ``arkode_butcher.h``, ``arkode.c``, ``arkode_arkstep.c`` , ``arkode_erkstep.c``, ``arkode_mristep.h``,
-and ``arkode_butcher.c``, deal with the evaluation of integration stages, the nonlinear solvers, estimation of the local truncation error, selection of step size, and interpolation to user output points, among other issues.
+The central integration modules, deal with the evaluation of integration stages, the nonlinear solvers, estimation of the local truncation error, selection of step size, and interpolation to user output points, among other issues.
 ARKODE supports SUNNonlinearSolver modules in either root-finding or fixed-point form (see section :numref:`SUNNonlinSol`) for any nonlinearly implicit problems that arise in computing each internal stage.
 When using Newton-based nonlinear solvers, or when using a non-identity mass matrix :math:`M\ne I`, ARKODE has flexibility in the choice of method used to solve the linear sub-systems that arise.
 Therefore, for any user problem invoking the Newton solvers, or any user problem with :math:`M\ne I`, one (or more) of the linear system solver modules should be specified by the user; this/these are then invoked as needed during the integration process.